 Communication is highly valued and very much so required in a polyamorous relationship.
 Without communication, any chance at normalcy is warped by feelings of jealousy, betrayal, and hurt feelings.
 What hurts us in cheating isn’t so much the sex, but the sense of distance from our partner, and that they lied by omission, or maybe even just plain lied.

 So now you know a little bit more about polyamory.
-If it’s not for you, that’s fine, but you can say you are informed on your decision.
+If it’s not for you, that’s fine, but you can say you are informed about your decision.